erroronline1/caro/readme.md

 ## Data integrity

 ### Identification
 As records intend to save the submitting users name, group accounts are unrecommended albeit being possible but with limited access.
 Instead every user is supposed to have their own account.
 Defined authorized users can create, edit and delete users.
-To make things as easy as possible a unique 64 byte token has to be created.
-This token will be converted into an QR code that is scannable on login.
-This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
-The process is quite quick and enables session switching on limited access to terminal devices.
+To make things reasonably easy a unique token has to be created that can be exported as an QR code that is scannable on login.
+This reduces the need for typing.
+An additional pin has to be provided for data safety reasons, though.

 ### Records
 An encoded user identifier is added to the payload of submitted form data, the server verifies the identity and data integrity with a checksum.